 Firewall rules are managed through rule sets, a collection of separate rules numbering from 1 to 9999.
 These rules are applied sequentially (from 1 to 9999), although they do not need to be defined sequentially.

-Each new rule created corresponds to a user defined rule set, to then be applied on an interface or a group (more details later).
+Each new rule created corresponds to a user defined rule set, to then be applied on an interface or a group.
 Each rule needs to be able to match the packets, and then apply some action to it.

-Let's now set up a firewall, continuing on from our last example.
-In this case, we will now need to let traffic through port 22 for ssh (or whichever port was used).
-On top of this, we shall let icmp through, as well as already established/related packets.
-We'll call this rule set eth1-local, and apply it to eth1 local (traffic directed at the VyOS machine) and eth1 in (traffic directed to eth1's internal network).
+We will let traffic through port 22 for ssh.
+On top of this, we will let icmp through, as well as already established/related packets.
+We will call this rule set eth1-local, and apply it to eth1 local (traffic directed at the VyOS machine) and eth1 in (traffic directed to eth1's internal network).

 configure edit firewall name eth1-local